meltano/meltano/docs/src/docs/tutorial-advanced-custom-transform-and-model.md

 Meltano stores all relevant files under the `model/` directory as `.m5o` files.
 For more details on how `.m5o` files are structured, check the Meltano documentation on [Meltano Models](https://www.meltano.com/docs/architecture.html#meltano-model) and the [concepts related to Models](https://www.meltano.com/docs/concepts.html).

-We need to add two `table.m5o` files, one for each table that we added and a `model.m5o` file for representing how the tables connected.
+We need to add two `table.m5o` files, one for each table that we added and a `model.m5o` file for representing how the tables are connected.

 A `table.m5o` file defines what will be available in Meltano UI for a specific table, the columns that can be used from that table for grouping the results and the available aggregates.